Fethercat/Brilliance/README.md

 # Brilliance

-This mod adjusts the brightness of the game! **Currently only adds night vision to the player, this will be changed in the near future.**
+This mod allows a player to toggle Night Vision to see in the dark!

 ---